majkshkurti/r5-docker/INSTALL.md

 ### Launch Conveyal Analysis

-Ater Conveyal Analysis is installed, just double-click on `launch.bat` to start it again, and anytime you want.
+After Conveyal Analysis is installed, just double-click on `launch.bat` to start it again, and anytime you want.
 (It will be quicker this time since everything is already installed.)

 After it's started, don't forget to open Conveyal Analysis in your browser by [clicking here](http://localhost:3000/)!